 While the initiative’s core focus has been in China and Japan, interest and demand for PEFC is growing rapidly throughout Southeast Asia.
 PEFC therefore expanded the scope of the Asia Promotions Initiative in 2012, delivering the support needed to increase certification in the region.

-PEFC’s presence continues to expand, with the Indonesian Forest Certification Cooperative (IFCC) becoming a PEFC national member in November 2012 and submitting their national forest certification system for PEFC endorsement in November 2013, joining the Malaysian Timber Certification Council (MTCC), a member since 2002, which has already achieved the PEFC certification of 4.6 million hectares of natural forest.
-Further Asian countries have shown interest in developing a national forest certification system, including Myanmar, Nepal and South Korea.
+PEFC’s presence continues to expand, with the Indonesian Forest Certification Cooperative (IFCC) submitting their national forest certification system for PEFC endorsement in November 2013.
+IFCC joins the Malaysian Timber Certification Council (MTCC), a member since 2002, which has already achieved the PEFC certification of 4.6 million hectares of natural forest.
+Further Asian countries are developing their national forest certification systems currently, including Myanmar, Nepal, South Korea and Thailand.

 To continue the expansion of PEFC’s uptake in Asia we are currently looking for new funding partners to join our efforts.

 Head of Projects & Development, PEFC International